The concept of discipleship was ingrained in me early on:

 At age 24, I went to seminary in Fort Worth, Texas.
 I had been working with teenagers since I was 19.
 I had quite a bit of favor with teenagers (youth) but no education in that area.
 The next seemingly apparent step was to earn my Masters in Religious Education.

 Early on during my time at this fine institution of higher learning, I found a church that I liked.
 What I really, really liked most about this church was my Sunday School teacher.
 His name was Dr. Stan Lee.
-He and his wife, Marlene, were, in real life, missionaries in a foreign land.
+He and his wife, Marlene, were real life missionaries in a foreign land.
 For some reason, though, they were temporarily at this church.
 While there, Dr. Lee taught Sunday School.

 Each Sunday I, along with a few others, went early just so we could watch him as he prepped to teach.
 He would stand in front of two chalkboards for a bit and just stare at them.